kevinguebert/kevinguebert.github.io/src/pages/2018/03/2018-03-02-building-team-culture.md

 path: "/2018/03/02/building-team-culture"
 date: "2018-03-02T21:38:00.000Z"
 tags: ["Books","Personal Growth","Smarter Faster Better"]
-excerpt: "> "But if you're an entrepreneur and you're betting on just one company, then the data says you're much better off with a commitment-focused culture" - James Barron (150)
+excerpt: "> 'But if you're an entrepreneur and you're betting on just one company, then the data says you're much better off with a commitment-focused culture' - James Barron (150)

 When talking about jobs and..."
 ---